debhere/Predict-Crypto-Price/README.md

 # Predict Crypto-Currency Price

 This project is a Machine Learning implementation to predict the time weighted average price (TWAP) for a crypto currency asset (currently only Bitcoin).
+The project is deployed on cloud and can be accessed with through https://predict-crypto-price.onrender.com/

 ## Authors